azwyane/pimux/README.md

-# pymux
+# pimux

-> PYMUX is here, made with :heart:
+> PIMUX is here, made with :heart:

-## What is pymux?
+## What is pimux?
-> pymux is a python module created by me to access the termux-api(hardware
+> pimux is a python module created by me to access the termux-api(hardware
 > and software api).
 To ease the access of these beautiful api's which
 > can be really useful for IOT projects deploying using your own android phone.

-## Why to use pymux?
+## Why to use pimux?
 > For every pythonist and ethusiast pymux can really ease harware and sofware
 > access through termux-api.